 You will then want to decide if one of the best tankless water heaters is a better option for you.
 If it is, then be sure to visit our page dedicated to tankless models and their reviews.

 If a traditional design is what your home needs, then your next step is to determine the size of tank you’ll need.
 Most families can do this by taking a look at their current and future size expectations.

 - Singles or couples can make do with a water heater that is under 40 gallons in size.

 - Families of 3-4 will typically need a 50-gallon water heater at minimum.

 - Families of 4-5 benefit from a water heater that is 60-80 gallons in size.

 - A family of 6+ may need a hot water heater of 100 gallons or larger.

 As a final consideration, you’ll also need to consider the recovery time of your hot water heater.
 Electrical models can be 3 times slower to recover from hot water use compared to gas-powered models.
 If your home uses hot water heavily, then you may wish to double or triple the gallon-size listed to make sure everyone has access to what they need.

-How Long Will an Electric Water Heater Last?
+How Long Will an Electric Model Last?

 Most electric hot water heaters are rated to last for 10 years or less.
 Many manufacturers offer a 6-year warranty or less on these models because of their reduced lifespan.